Raafat-Nagy/Zag-Eng-Data-Structures/Task.06_Stack/StackBasedOnLinkedList/README.md

 # Generic Stack Java Implementation

-This Java implementation introduces a generic stack data structure implemented with a linked list, adhering to the Last In, First Out (LIFO) principle where elements are added and removed from the top.
+This Java implementation introduces a generic stack data structure implemented with a **linked list**, adhering to the Last In, First Out (LIFO) principle where elements are added and removed from the top.

 ## Node Class